MSGT. JAMES P. KELLEY, WWII/Korea: Survived WW II, Korea; killed in fall

 After World War II Sgt.
 Maj.
 Kelley was assigned to Tianjin, China, not far from Beijing, as the Communist forces of Mao Zedong (formerly Mao Tse-tung) and the ruling Nationalist Kuomintang forces of Chiang Kai-shek ended their wartime alliance against Japan and resumed their own civil war in China.

 Kelley would spend the years between World War II (1941-45) and the Korean War (1950-53) primarily at Cherry Point.
 In July 1950, a month after war broke out on the Korean peninsula, Kelley was deployed to South Korea and spent a year with the 1st Marine Aircraft Wing there, before returning to Cherry Point.
-He would be transferred to Naval Air Station Olanthe, Kansas, near the Missouri border in late 1953.
-The Kelley family would spend three years at Olanthe before James, busted down the ranks again, this time to master sergeant, was deployed with the 1st Marine Aircraft Wing to Camp Foster, Okinawa, Japan.
+He would be transferred to Naval Air Station Olathe, Kansas, near the Missouri border in late 1953.
+The Kelley family would spend three years at Olathe before James, according to his family, voluntarily accepted the reduced rank of master sergeant to allow his deployment with the 1st Marine Aircraft Wing to Camp Foster, Okinawa, Japan.
 He was set to return stateside, but that changed on April 8, 1958 when he died in an ambulance en route to hospital.

 Links to similar personal stories about Irvington heroes who gave their lives for their country*